geshan/ollama-cloud-run/README.md

-# ollamma-cloud-run
+# ollama-cloud-run

 Gemma 9B over Ollama on Google Cloud Run.

 ## Configure with cloud build

-You will need to connect the GitHub repository to Google Cloud Build and setup a trigger to build and deploy the container image.
-You will also need to create a `Docker` repository in Artifiact Registry, like below:
+You must connect the GitHub repository to Google Cloud Build and set up a trigger to build and deploy the container image.
+You will also need to create a `Docker` repository in Artifact Registry, like below:

 ![Cloud build example output](/images/artifact-repo-create-repo.jpg)

 I have used `us-central1` as the region for the repository, build and Cloud Run deploy region.
-The `cloudbuild.yaml` file is already in the repository and it uses Docker caching to make the Docker build faster, anyhow the most time consuming part is the push to Google Artifact Registry as it is a `5.4 GB` image.
+The `cloudbuild.yaml` file is already in the repository and it uses Docker caching to make the Docker build faster, anyhow the most time-consuming part is the push to Google Artifact Registry as it is a `5.4 GB` image.

 ![Cloud build example output](/images/cloud-build-output.jpg)

 ## Deploy to Cloud Run

-After the container is built and pushed to artifact registry, you can deploy it to Cloud Run.
+After the container is built and pushed to the artifact registry, you can deploy it to Cloud Run.

-You select the built Docker image from Artifact Registry.
-For the model to function properly on Google Cloud Run make sure to configure:
+You select the built Docker image from the Artifact Registry.
+For the model to function properly on Google Cloud Run make sure to configure the following:

 * 32 GB of memory
 * 8 vCPUs